firedev/pf-website/src/_pages/index.md

 {:.text-4xl .tracking-tight .my-8}
 # Modern insightment for skeptics

-**Insightment** — "insight" + "enlightenment," a profound understanding, a moment of clarity.
+**Insightment** — "insight" + "enlightenment".
+A profound understanding, a moment of clarity.

 Much like a river's flow, life is in a constant state of change.
 Thinking forward means acknowledging this flow and navigating it skillfully.
 By being aware of impermanence, we can prepare ourselves for what lies ahead, adapting with wisdom and compassion.
 Instead of trying to control the river, or swimming upstream, we should only steer our own boat, making the journey more purposeful and harmonious.